This Privacy Statement is issued by the National Transport Authority of Dún Scéine, Iveagh Court, Harcourt Lane, Dublin

 - to other public authorities and bodies where required or permitted by law, such as the Gardaí or other law enforcement authorities for the purposes of the prevention, investigation or detection of crime.

 We will not hold your personal data for longer than is necessary.
-We retain your personal data for as long as we need it for the purposes described in this statement, or to comply with our obligations under applicable law and, if relevant, to deal with any claim or dispute that might arise between you and us.
+We retain your personal data for as long as we need it for the purposes described in this Notice, or to comply with our obligations under applicable law and, if relevant, to deal with any claim or dispute that might arise between you and us.
 Feedback, queries, complaints and other correspondence submitted on our website or by email are retained for 7 years.
+Public consultation submissions are retained for a period up to 7 years.
 The retention period for Freedom of Information requests, responses and feedback is indefinite.

 You have the following rights, in certain circumstances and subject to certain restrictions, in relation to your personal data: